Poison (band): Flesh & Blood and Swallow This Live (1990–1992)

 Poison continued their adherence to the "work hard, play hard" motto, following up with their third album, Flesh & Blood, which was released June 21, 1990.
 It also was highly successful, being certified 3× Platinum in the U.S. and 4× Platinum in Canada.
 The album's success prompted the impetus for a further world tour.
 The album also features an alternative cover, as the original featured what appeared to be running ink or possibly blood from a tattoo.
 The record went multi-platinum, spawning two gold singles: "Unskinny Bop" and the ballad "Something To Believe In" which was dedicated to the band's security guard and close friend James Kimo Maano who had died.
 "Ride the Wind" and "Life Goes On" were the other single releases that charted, the last single released was the title cut, "Flesh & Blood (Sacrifice)".

 Poison received a letter from Secretary of Defense Dick Cheney thanking the band for contributing 20,000 CDs of the album Flesh & Blood to lift the morale of U.S. Troops during Desert Storm, and their continued support of the Armed Forces.

 One of the band's few appearances in the UK was on August 18, 1990, at Donington's Monsters of Rock festival in the summer of 1990.
 Whitesnake and Aerosmith headlined with Poison, Quireboys and Thunder supporting them.
 This event was broadcast on BBC Radio 1.

-After two consecutive years on the road, band members were at each other's throats with personal differences and drug addictions.
+After two consecutive years on the road, band members were at each other's throats with personal differences and drug addictions; things came to a head at the 1991 MTV Video Music Awards where Poison was meant to perform "Unskinny Bop", but an inebriated DeVille started into "Talk Dirty to Me" instead, with his guitar out of tune, eventually stepping on his guitar cable and unplugging it mid-song.
+Michaels and DeVille then got into a fist fight backstage, and DeVille left the band shortly afterwards.

 Poison recorded several performances during its 1990/1991 Flesh & Blood world tour, which were released in November 1991 as the band's fourth album, Swallow This Live.
 The double album features live tracks from Poison's first three studio albums and four new studio tracks including the single "So Tell Me Why", which were the last recorded before C.C.
 DeVille's departure from the band later that year.